 How are subject NPs useful for academic English?

-This is the second of three lessons about Subjects and Objects.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Subjects and Objects.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Explore subject phrase functions in significant detail

 – Provide examples of the various structures of subjects